TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

 \subsection{Preliminary}

-Recent work \citep{zegclip} has proposed an efficient one-stage open-vocabulary semantic segmentation pipeline.
-In the one-stage framework, a vanilla light-weight transformer \citep{segvit} after the CLIP \citep{clip} matches class tokens and image embeddings extracted from pre-trained CLIP.
+Recent work \cite{zegclip} has proposed an efficient one-stage zero-shot semantic segmentation pipeline.
+In the one-stage framework, a vanilla light-weight transformer \cite{segvit} after the CLIP \cite{clip} matches class tokens and image embeddings extracted from the pre-trained CLIP.
 To be more specific, the process of the one-stage pipeline is as follows: